tarantool/doc/doc/1.7/book/box/box_schema.rst

 .. function:: box.schema.user.info([user-name])

-    Return a description of a user's privileges.
+    Return a description of a user's :ref:`privileges <authentication-owners_privileges>`.
     For explanation of how Tarantool maintains user data, see section :ref:`Users <authentication-users>` and reference on
     :ref:`_user <box_space-user>` space.